flatironinstitute/finufft/docs/users.rst

 ----------------------------------------

-Here are some packages dependent on FINUFFT (please let us know of others, and also add them to github's Used By feature):
+Here are some packages dependent on FINUFFT (please let us know of others, and also add them to GitHub's Used By feature):

 1. `SMILI <https://github.com/astrosmili/smili>`_, very long baseline interferometry reconstruction code by `Kazu Akiyama <http://kazuakiyama.github.io/>`_ and others, uses FINUFFT (2d1, 2d2, Fortran interfaces) as a `key library <https://smili.readthedocs.io/en/latest/install.html#external-libraries>`_.
 Akiyama used SMILI to reconstruct the `famous black hole image <https://physicstoday.scitation.org/do/10.1063/PT.6.1.20190411a/full/>`_ in 2019 from the Event Horizon Telescope.